rlucas7/rlucas7.github.io/_posts/2025-07-09-kaczmarz-papers-notes.md

 As with any linear program style problem to have an initial starting point is vital.
 If you don't have a feasible/valid starting point then phase I/II methods are the classical ways to find a starting point.
-You can also use this Kaczmarc method too, if you know how these phase I methods work.
+You can also use this Kaczmarz method too, if you know how these phase I methods work.

 # Irreducible Infeasible Sets (IIS)